chiehpower/telegram_bot/README.md

 - [x] Check whole instances of compute engine on GCP.
 - [x] List whole instances of compute engine, and delete a specific instance on GCP.
+    - [ ] Dynamically fill the zone value from an instance.
 - [ ] Create an instance on GCP.